 Mail completed application to the Gallatin Valley Food Bank, PO Box 1129, Bozeman MT 59771

 Making sure that our seniors eat nutritious meals that are prepared with an awareness of their dietary restrictions as well as personal preferences is a priority.
-Our Volunteer Senior Nutrition program matches a dependable and safe volunteer with a Senior in need of companionship along with meal planning and preperation.
+Our Volunteer Senior Nutrition program matches a dependable and safe volunteer with a Senior in need of companionship along with meal planning and preparation.

 Are you a Senior looking for help with meal planning, meal preparation, and companionship or a volunteer interested in spending time with Senior planning and preparing meals?
 Please contact us for more information about Senior Nutrition Services: Laura at 586-7600 or Dana at 600-6269.